jkeohan/RPG/README.md

  ',/  / /
  ''-  -

-Master Sean punches Bruce!
+Master West punches Bruce!
 You are at 4 health.
 Bruce swings and misses!
-Master Sean swings hard but you dodge!
+Master West swings hard but you dodge!
      ,.
     \-'_
     / ___/o